-Chris Gavin, our new principal, joined us in the summer of 2014 after 28 years as principal at Bellarmine Preparatory School.
+Chris Gavin, our principal, joined us in the summer of 2014 after serving as principal at Bellarmine Preparatory School.
 This interview provides both background information about Chris and his vision for the future.

 Where did you grow up?

 I grew up in a catholic parish in New York.
 A kid from Brooklyn, I went to St. Agatha’s in Brooklyn.
 My dad was a civilian who worked for the Navy, so when the yard closed down, we moved to Bremerton.
 I went to Our Lady Star of the Sea.
 I was one of those kids who took two buses to get to the little Catholic school across town, but that was what was important to my parents.

 Where did you attend high school and college?

 I went to Bremerton High School.
 The idea of going to Seattle, to O’Dea (or another private Catholic high school) was just out of the cards for us financially.
 I went on to Gonzaga University, where I met my wife, Doreen.
 That kind of started my journey with the Jesuits.

 Where have you attended Mass?